Design infringement is theft (and big brands are getting away)

 Unjustified Threats

 The Intellectual Property (Unjustified Threats) Act 2017 protects businesses from baseless claims of design infringement.
-This means that if you falsely accuse someone of violating a registered design act, that person can actually take legal action against you.

 If you think your designs are a crucial part of your business, don’t wait any longer.
 Contact Freeman Harris Solicitors to begin your design registration process today!